Updated: Dec 6, 2020

 Spray baking sheet with nonstick cooking spray (I used a few baking sheets so I could cook these in one batch - you can also omit the spray and use parchment paper, if preferred.)

-In a large mixing bowl, add the flour, baking soda, salt, pumpkin pie spice and cinnamon.
+In a large mixing bowl, add the flour, baking powder, salt, pumpkin pie spice and cinnamon.
 Mix together with a spoon and set aside.

 Cream together the sugar, brown sugar and butter for about 2 minutes.
 I used my Kitchen Classic Stand Mixer, but you can also use a hand mixer.